xutianyi01/assignments/project/README.md

 6. Experiment: What kind of experiments did you do; what kind of dataset(s) you're using; what baseline method are you comparing against; and how you will evaluate your results.
 Report the results of your experiments in detail, including both quantitative evaluations (show numbers, figures, tables, etc) as well as qualitative evaluations (show images, example results, example errors, etc).
 7. Conclusion: What have you learned?
 Suggest future ideas.
 8. References: list of references cited in your report.
+9. Screenshots: Include screenshots of your web interface showing a demonstration of your project.

 Compile and push to `report/report.pdf` in your project repo.